 Another reason college athletes should be paid is to nurture their life skills.
 College athletes acquire invaluable life skills through their participation in sports.

-By compensating them, we acknowledge the development of qualities such as teamwork, leadership, discipline, and time management, which the professional world highly value.
+By compensating them, we acknowledge the development of qualities such as teamwork, leadership, discipline, and time management, which the professional world highly values.

 Lastly, one of the reasons college athletes should be paid is to ensure long-term success for college sports.
 Paying college athletes can help secure the long-term success and sustainability of college sports.